JonahU/smart-lightbulb-project/README.md

 ### My testing environment

 I wrote and ran all of this code using using Python 3.7.x on a Windows machine.
 None of the code is platform specific and all of the libraries used claim multi-platform support.
 That being said, I have not tested this library on other machines or in other environments.
-Therefore I cannot guarantee functionality on operating systems/ all hardware.
-In particular, the `LightBulb.start_listening()` method might not function as it involves interfacing with your hardware microphone (via the sounddevice library).
+Therefore, I cannot guarantee functionality on other operating systems/ all hardware.
+In particular, the `LightBulb.start_listening()` method might not work correctly as it involves interfacing with your hardware microphone (via the sounddevice library).

 ### Known issues

 1) On the `/experiments` page, repeated pressing of the "Sound Experiment" button before the timer has finished counting down leads to unpredictable behavior and may cause the entire program to crash.
-2) Frontend scaling issues, particularly narrow windows may lead to overlapping text.
+2) Frontend scaling issues, in particular narrow windows may lead to overlapping text.

 ### Other utils